brunsviga13rk/thesis/src/intro.typ

 mechanical device.
 The device, named after today's name of the nearby island of Antikythera, was an astronomical calculator able to approximate the position of celestial bodies such as the Sun and the then known 5 planets of our solar system.
-Additionally the machine served as calendar and could be used to describe solar and lunar eclipse cycles.
+Additionally, the machine served as calendar and could be used to describe solar and lunar eclipse cycles.
 This gear-based device is the oldest known analog computer to date.
 Unfortunately, only a third of the original Antikythera has survived and what is left is split over 82 fragments.